Photoassociative ionization of Na inside a storage ring

-In this experiment we realized measurements of the PAI rate constant at equivalent temperatures but in geometries where either a 3D aspect or a 1D aspect is predominant.
-We first used a MOT as a collisional system without favorable collision axis and then our storage ring for cold atoms (atomotron) as an experimental system presenting a single well defined collision axis.
+In this experiment, by the first time, we realized measurements of the PAI rate constant at equivalent temperatures but in geometries where either a 3D aspect or a 1D aspect is predominant.
+We first used a MOT as a collisional system without favorable collision axis and then our storage ring for cold atoms (atomotron) as an experimental system presenting a single predominant collision axis.
 Both systems operate at equilibrium temperature such that differences in reaction rates can only be associated to the spatial capability of the atoms to explore the collision.
 On top of being intrinsically interesting, the outcoming results demonstrate new possibilities to explore ultracold chemistry in geometries that are alternatives to those offered by conventional traps.

-In section~\ref{sec:expsetup} of this paper, we describe the experimental set-up as well as the method used to produce PAI in the cold atomic sample.
-And in section~\ref{sec:resdisc}, we expose the different experimental results we obtained, illustrated by simple models allowing better understanding of the phenomena at stake.